Baby Essentials for the First 3 Months You Can’t Forget About

 31. Crib

-If you’re planning on co-sleeping with your baby, you can skip this baby essential.
+If you want to co-sleep with your baby, you can skip this baby essential.

 If you want your baby to sleep independently, a crib is a safe and comfy spot for your little one to sleep.